Open-Coding-Society/GameHub/index.md

 ---
 layout: post
 title: Scripps Biotech ML-Based Game
+description: >
-description: Move your character around to enter different mini games on this map.
+  Move your character around to enter different minigames and experiences on this map.
+  The Red squares are minigames and the Blue squares are varied experiences.
 Author: Everyone
 ---